 A variety of other devices work with your iPhone too.
-We've listed them below including watches that are running both Android Wear and Tizen software.
+We've listed them below including watches that are running both Wear OS and Tizen software.

-It's all an effort from Google to make it clear these watches run just as well on iPhone and you don't need to own an Android device to have one of these on your wrist.
-For now we will refer to these watches as running Android Wear software, but the Wear OS update is rolling out gradually to most of the watches below.
+It's all an effort from Google to make it clear these watches run just as well on iPhone, and you don't need to own an Android device to have one of these on your wrist.

 Cute design, big on features, low on price

 The Ticwatch E (Express Series) offers a host of marquee features for a very modest price tag.
-The Android Wear 2.0 watch brings a wealth of options from the Google Play store and includes a heart rate sensor and built-in GPS.
+The Wear OS watch brings a wealth of options from the Google Play Store and includes a heart rate sensor and built-in GPS.

-It’s less fitness-focused offering than some in our list, but there is an Apple Watch-like activity ring to help you stay in-touch with your daily movements.
+It’s less fitness-focused than some of the other watches in our list, but there is an Apple Watch-like activity ring to help you stay in-touch with your daily movements.